mark-rushakoff/rushakoff-go-style/README.md

 and reading commit history is something I do frequently.
 Semantic linefeeds also happen to be usually easily readable without any special editor settings.

+The rule in Go doc comments is that the first sentence begins with the name of the function, method, or type being documented.
+Another common mistake I notice is applying that rule to fields within a struct.
+For field doc comments, it is not necessary to repeat the field name.

 #### Package comments

 I expect every package to include a package comment.